 Revaluation of long-lived assets is an important technique in finance that is used to figure out the true value of the assets owned by the firm.
-Long-lived assets are divided into three categories viz. tangible assets like property, equipment, plant, etc; identifiable intangible assets like license, trademark or patent and non-identifiable intangible assets like goodwill of the company.
+Long-lived assets are divided into three categories viz. tangible assets like property, equipment, plant, etc.; identifiable intangible assets like license, trademark, or patent and non-identifiable intangible assets like goodwill of the company.

 Definition of Revaluation

-Revaluation is a method to describe true value of assets owned by the company.
+Revaluation is a method to describe the true value of assets owned by the company.
 The revaluation of long-lived assets is allowed only in IFRS and not in GAAP.
 It is done to report the fair market value of the long-lived assets.
 The revaluation is different from a planned depreciation which is linked to the age of the asset.
 Even if a firm is looking at reselling its asset, the asset is revalued for the negotiation.

 Purpose for Revaluation

 Any company going for the revaluation of its long-lived assets may have one of the following reasons:

 - To determine the actual rate of return on capital.

 - For determination of the fair market value of long-lived assets after a huge appreciation since their initial purchase.

 - To take a loan from a bank by mortgaging the asset.
 A correct revaluation may lead to a higher loan amount.